 Charles Coltman - Founder / CEO

 After Charlie lost his best friend to pancreatic cancer in 2013, he set out to create a single mobile based support platform for cancer families who had trouble communicating and staying in touch.
-With over 20 years in Enterprise Software Sales experience, he understood the power of technology that was migrating to the iPhone.
-Charlie has worked at some of the largest software companies in the world such as SAP and Ariba as well at some of the most innovative Saas companies in the world.
+With over 20 years in Enterprise Software Sales experience.
+Charlie has worked at some of the largest software companies in the world such as SAP and Ariba as well at some of the most innovative SaaS companies in the technology sector.
+He consistently sold the largest revenue license deals in those firms.
 He spends his free time outside so long as the temperature is above freezing: golfing, biking, running and hiking.

 Tim Ross - Chief Technology Officer